AndrewCerveny/flashCards/README2.md

 The third challenge I had was there was no message invoked at the end of the game telling the user the percentage of incorrect and correct guesses.
 I asked for help and someone suggested console.logging the message so that it would appear in the terminal and that seemed to fix the issue.

 ### Future Features:
 Additions that I could potentially do are create conditions that if a person were to get a certain percent wrong a console.log message appears to try playing the card again.
-The second addition could be to create another deck of cards that could be played and ran through the game.
+The second addition could be to expand my harry potter trivia.